pforret/jekyll.forret.com/_posts/2000-2009/2007/2007-06-12-the-barcamp-video-saga-background.md

 guid: /2007/06/the-barcamp-video-saga-background/
 permalink: /2007/06/12/the-barcamp-video-saga-background/
 categories:
-  - audio-video
+  - community
+tags:
    - barcamp
-  - scripting
-  - smartphones
+   - brussels
 ---
 I've had a number of requests from attendees of the [Barcamp Brussels 3](http://barcamp.forret.com/) event. &#8220;_The speeches were recorded on Nokia N95 phones, right?
 How come we haven't seen them yet on Youtube/Google?
 What's taking so long?_&#8221; Well, here's the answer.